Advanced search

 Treatment

+There is no specific antidote for methylphenidate overdose.
 Treatment consists of appropriate supportive measures.

 The patient must be protected against self-injury and against external stimuli that would aggravate over-stimulation already present.
-If the signs and symptoms are not too severe and the patient is conscious, gastric contents may be evacuated by induction of vomiting or gastric lavage.
+If the signs and symptoms are not too severe and the patient is conscious, gastric contents may be eliminated by induction of vomiting or gastric lavage.
 Before performing gastric lavage, control agitation and seizures if present and protect the airway.
-Other measures to detoxify the gut include administration of activated charcoal and a cathartic.
+Other measures to detoxify the gut include administration of activated charcoal and a laxative.
 In the presence of severe intoxication, a carefully titrated dose of a benzodiazepine should be given before performing gastric lavage.

 Efficacy of peritoneal dialysis or extracorporeal haemodialysis for overdose of methylphenidate has not been established.